 The Difference Between Cooking Pork Shoulder & Pork Butt

 Pork butt and pork shoulder are two similar cuts of pork which is taken from the same pig part.
 You may hear people claiming that pork butt and pork shoulder are just one thing; the truth is, they are just similar but entirely different.
 These pork cuts can be cooked using similar techniques but there are differences that we will look further into.
+So if you've always wanted to know how to cook pork shoulder, this pork shoulder roast recipe is just for you!

 Pork Butt and Pork Shoulder—The Differences